Ashvala/AQUA-Tk/README.md

 Contributions are welcome!
 Please feel free to open an issue or a pull request.
 This repository will only improve with your involvement!

+## Stopgap docs

+This repo is indexed on [DeepWiki](https://deepwiki.com/Ashvala/AQUA-Tk/).
+It doesn't suck and should behave as something of a useful stopgap while more robust (and less verbose) documentation can be produced.

 ## Acknowledgements

 This package would not exist if it weren't for the following: